 Upgrade V1 or 10.7.1 or earlier deployments

 If you created your deployment using ArcGIS Enterprise Cloud Builder for Microsoft Azure 10.7.1 or an earlier version, or if you have a V1 deployment, you must upgrade the ArcGIS software in the same way as on-premises installations.
-Even if your deployment is currently 10.8, if you created it at an earlier release and upgraded it to 10.8, you must continue to manually upgrade the components.
+Even if your deployment is currently 10.8, if you created it at an earlier release and upgraded it to 10.8, you need to continue manually upgrading the components.

 You cannot directly upgrade ArcGIS Enterprise 10.6.1 and earlier components.
-If your deployment is currently at release 10.6.1 or earlier, you must first upgrade to an interim version (10.7.x–10.9.x) and then upgrade that version to 11.2.
+If your deployment is currently at release 10.6.1 or earlier, you must first upgrade to an interim version (10.7.x - 10.9.x) and then upgrade that version to 11.0.